mateenagy/vue-formify/docs/docs/components/field/index.md

 # Field

-The `<Field>` is a flexible component designed to handle most use cases.
-By default, it renders an HTML input element.
+The `<Field>` component is a versatile input handler in `vue-formify`.
+By default, it renders a standard HTML input, but it can be customized for various use cases.

-::: code-group
+## Basic Usage

 ```vue
 <script lang="ts" setup>
 import { useForm } from 'vue-formify';